Error Analysis on a Novel Class of Exponential Integrators with Local Linear Extension Techniques for Highly Oscillatory ODEs: Introduction

+For $0 < \varepsilon \ll 1$, system (\ref{P1}) describes a wide range of highly oscillatory problems dominated by linear oscillatory dynamics, as the $O(\varepsilon^{-1})$ scaling of the linear operator dictates the oscillatory behavior.
+The purely imaginary spectrum of $A$ implies that each solution component exhibits oscillations, behaving as a superposition of high-frequency waves with temporal wavelengths on the order of $O(\varepsilon)$.
+A representative example of such systems is the second-order oscillatory equation \cite{LJL2005, F2006, WYSW2010, CCMS2012, HLW2013, CLMZ2017}

-where $M$ is a symmetric positive-definite matrix and $\mathbf{g}$ is a nonlinear function.
-This type of highly oscillatory system is ubiquitous in scientific computing, arising in many fields, including classical mechanics, molecular dynamics, quantum physics, astronomy, circuit simulation, and plasma physics \cite{CJLL2006, GSS1998, HL2000, HLW2013, WYW2013}.
-We introduce the scaled momentum variable $\mathbf{p}=\varepsilon \dot{\mathbf{y}}$ and set $\mathbf{u}=[\mathbf{y}^\top,\mathbf{p}^\top]^\top$, then the system (\ref{OP}) is recast to (\ref{P1}).
-If the right-hand side $\mathbf{g}$ of (\ref{OP}) is independent of $t$ and there exists a potential function $U(\mathbf{y})$ satisfying $\mathbf{g}(\mathbf{y})=-\nabla U(\mathbf{y})$, then (\ref{OP}) represents a Hamiltonian system \cite{LR2004}.
-The Hamiltonian takes the form
+where $M$ is a symmetric positive-definite matrix and $\mathbf{g}$ denotes a nonlinear function.
+Such highly oscillatory systems are widespread in scientific computing and emerge in numerous disciplines, including classical mechanics, molecular dynamics, quantum physics, astronomy, circuit simulation, and plasma physics \cite{CJLL2006, GSS1998, HL2000, HLW2013, WYW2013}.
+We introduce the scaled momentum variable $\mathbf{p}=\varepsilon \dot{\mathbf{y}}$ and set $\mathbf{u}=[\mathbf{y}^\top,\mathbf{p}^\top]^\top$, thereby reformulating system (\ref{OP}) into the form (\ref{P1}).